Blue Mistflower

 Table of Contents

-2. Native plants save time and money: after the first year of getting established, native plants like Blue Mistflower are happy with rain
+2. Save time and money: after the first year of getting established, native plants like Blue Mistflower are happy with rain.

-3. Native plants are gorgeous!
+3. Enjoy fuss-free beauty.
+Native plants are gorgeous!
 Blue Mistflower is a perfect example of how beautiful and resilient native plants are—they are always the best choice for our gardens.

-Blue Mistflower blooms at the end of the season, normally in September through October.
+Blue Mistflower blooms at the end of the season, normally in August through September/October.
 This is a crucial time for butterflies.

 During this time, monarch butterflies are migrating back to Mexico and need lots of food to make this incredible journey.
 Planting native flowers that bloom in the fall is crucial to helping them survive.